axelvag/minishell/README.md

 ## About ##

+**Minishell is a 42 project that aims to recode a (mini) shell.
+It is able to launch commands, manage errors, return values, manage pipes, parsing errors...**

-- The objective of this project is to create a simple shell to learn a lot about processes and file descriptors.
+- The first objective/direction for create this project is to copy many functionnality of BASH.
+Then read a lot of documentation to learn a lot about processes or file descriptors.

 - The existence of shells is linked to the very existence of IT.
 At the time, all coders agreed that communicating with a computer using aligned 1/0 switches was seriously irritating.
 It was only logical that they came up with the idea to communicate with a computer using interactive lines of commands in a language somewhat close to english.